mizage/DBUserDefaults/README.markdown

 Considerations
 --------------

 DBUserDefaults is thread safe.
 DBUserDefaults also does not collide with NSUserDefaults.
 If there are settings you would prefer to keep locally only, you can simply use NSUserDefaults.
-In addition, if a user disables [Dropbox](https://www.dropbox.com/) syncing, their preferences will be saved to ~/Library/DBPreferences
+In addition, if a user disables [Dropbox](https://www.dropbox.com/) syncing, their preferences will be saved to ~/Library/Application Support/<app name>

 DBUserDefaults maintains a list of bundle IDs and their associated sync status in ~/.DBUserDefaults/SyncStatus.db